alijonovasilbek/alijonovasilbek/README.md

 # Hello! 👋

 I am **Asilbek** - a programmer and technology enthusiast.
-I like to learn new technologies and create interesting projects.
-I have experience in the following areas:
+I love learning new technologies and creating innovative projects.
+Here’s a bit about my experience and interests:

 ## 🌐 Technologies
 - **Python**: Django, Flask